How a weekly check-in helps employee upskilling

 A high performing team is like a well-oiled machine.
 But just like machines, if parts are missing, it won’t work as well as it could.
 Employers face this challenge in the form of skills shortages, higher attrition and changing business demands becoming all too typical.
 So, let's look at how a weekly check-in can help you with employee upskilling.

-Forbes reports that, over only four years, one-third of the skills required for any position become unimportant enough that they're no longer included in the job description.
+Forbes reports that, over only four years, one-third of the skills required for any position become unimportant enough that they're no longer in the job description.
 A weekly check-in helps you understand which skillsets are missing from your team.
 But most importantly, an employee check-in shows you which employees might be best placed to learn these skills through employee upskilling or reskilling.
 It’ll also help you keep track of their development.

 HR blame lack of skilled candidates

 Seventy-five percent of HR professionals who had difficulty recruiting blamed it on applicants lacking the necessary skills.
 So, the pandemic hasn’t actually caused these issues, but merely shone a spotlight on them.
 A 2018 SHRM study reported that 83% of US businesses had difficulty hiring acceptable candidates in the previous twelve months.
-Over a third reported a drop in candidate quality across the board, with 45 percent citing poor applicant quality for specific positions.
+Over a third reported a drop in candidate quality across the board, with 45 percent citing poor quality for specific positions.

-How a weekly check-in supports employee upskilling
+How an employee check-in supports upskilling

 This is an opportunity to support your people to reach their full potential.
 The added benefit of upskilling your existing staff is that it motivates them to become employee advocates.
 That means you’ll be a more attractive employer to new talent, giving you another way of overcoming skills shortages.